BoogeeDoo/hua/README.md

   Commands:

     char        generate `hua` from characters
-    dict        grnerate `hua` from a specified dictionary help [cmd]  display help for [cmd]
+    dict        generate `hua` from a specified dictionary help [cmd]  display help for [cmd]

   Options: